-The urban spaces extend over two levels.
-While all buildings and roads are built on artificially raised, flood-protected bases, around 8m above sea level, embankment promenades remain at 4 to 5.5m above sea level.
+The urban spaces extend initially over two levels.
+All buildings and roads are built on artificially raised, flood-protected bases at around 8m above sea level, but embankment promenades remain at 4–5.5m above sea level.
 The difference in height is particularly noticeable to the north of Sandtorkai.
 There unusually, in consideration of the adjacent Speicherstadt, the road (Am Sandtorkai) lies at a low level, and the new basement foundations on the other side resemble a wall.

-The Traditional Ship Harbor pontoons provide a third level of urban perception which rises and falls with the tide twice daily by more than 3m.
-A further level still – the fourth – is emerging on Dalmannkai point in the shape of the Elbphilharmonie Concert Hall: its publicly accessible plaza, at a height of 37m, has spectacular views of HafenCity and the Elbe.
-Until its completion in 2016, the Elbphilharmonie will be the neighborhood’s only building still under construction.
+The Traditional Ship Harbor pontoons provide a third level which rises and falls with the tide twice daily by more than 3m.
+A further level still – the fourth – will be formed by the Elbphilharmonie Concert Hall on Dalmannkai point: its publicly accessible plaza, at a height of 37m, has spectacular views of HafenCity and the Elbe.
+Until its opening in 2017, the Elbphilharmonie will be the neighborhood’s only building still under construction.

-Multidimensional topography continues on the Magellan and Marco Polo Terraces, the largest squares in the locality and in the whole of HafenCity: like an amphitheater, the 5,600 sqm of the Magellan Terraces descend in a series of steps to the water.
+Multi-level topography continues on the Magellan and Marco Polo Terraces, the largest squares in the locality and in the whole of HafenCity: like an amphi-theater, the 5,600 sqm of the Magellan Terraces descend in steps to the water.
 The 7,800 sqm Marco Polo Terraces with their grass islands and wooden decking invite passersby to take a break under the trees.
-Vasco da Gama Plaza, the smaller third square, is a neighborhood square with a basketball court.
+Vasco da Gama Plaza, a smaller neighborhood square nearby, also offers a basketball court.

-Almost all other plazas and promenades in this neighborhood – and the whole western end of HafenCity – were planned by EMBT of Barcelona.
-Basements and promenades on Sandtorkai, however, were designed by BHF Landschaftsarchitekten, which won the “best projects of 1989-2008” award from the “Architecture in Hamburg” yearbook in 2008.
-The cityscape itself reflects the variety in the quarter: on Dalmannkai alone, 15 buildings were realized by 27 developers and 26 firms of architects, tocreateadequate diversity.
+Almost all plazas and promenades in this neighborhood – and the whole western end of HafenCity – were planned by EMBT of Barcelona.
+Basements and promenades on Sandtorkai, however, were designed by BHF Landschaftsarchitekten The architecture itself reflects the variety in the quarter: on Dalmannkai alone, 15 buildings were realized by 27 developers and 26 firms of architects, to create adequate diversity.

 - Area 10.9 hectares